 Related Post: Plant-Based Protein: The Definitive Guide

-When reading up on the varieties of peas available to plant, you may be shocked by the sheer number of different types.
+When reading up on the varieties of peas available to plant, you may be shocked by the sheer number of different types of peas.
 Trying to choose between the hundreds of cultivars may make your head spin.
+How do you choose between english peas, sweet peas, or sugar snaps?
 Some have edible pods.
 Some are only grown for their seeds … and some aren’t even safe to eat.

 Adding to the confusion, every type of pea can go by several different names.
 To give you an inside edge, here’s a handy little guide to help you figure out the terms that may be listed in a seed catalog.